Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 On the other hand secondary Hochschild homology is insensitive to the complex moduli of elliptic curves, and therefore cannot be hoped to fully capture elliptic cohomology.
 Our construction can be described as a variant of (\ref{secondary}), where we promote the topological torus $S^1 \times S^1$ to an elliptic curve $E$ over a field $k$.
 When the ground field $k$ is the field of complex numbers $\mathbb{C}$, and $X$ is a complex scheme with an action of an algebraic group $G$, the resulting theory is closely related to the complexified (equivariant) elliptic cohomology of the analytification of $X$; and recovers it after passing to Tate fixed points for an appropriate action.
 One key difference with (\ref{secondary}) is that the full mapping stack

 is too large, in general, as there might be topologically non-trivial maps between $E$ and $X$.
-From the perspective of elliptic cohomology, the only maps that contribute are the \emph{almost constant} ones.
+From the perspective of elliptic cohomology, the only maps that contribute are the \emph{quasi-constant} ones.
 As we explain next, this concept can be easily formalized.